kbieser/wrangling-genomics/_episodes/14-fly-R-script.md

 The final output of SnpEff and SnpSift generates a number of files.
 The file we need for our last analysis is the `*.uniqID.txt` for each of the 10 fly stocks.
 The first step will be to download them to your local machine in a new folder.
 We will be adding additional files to this folder.
 I have provided a video in Microsoft Stream describing these steps or follow Figure 1.

-![Figure 1: Steps to move files to local machine from CyVerse](../img/move_files.png)
+![Figure 1: Steps to move files to local machine from CyVerse](../img/move_files.png) Figure 1: Steps to move files to local machine from CyVerse.

 # Edit text files